Renno2683/Renno2683/README.md

 # Hi, I'm Ranim Chaar 👋

 ### Aspiring Data Analyst | Sydney, Australia 🇦🇺
-#### Transitioning from Finance & Administration into Data Analytics
+#### Transitioning from Management & Administration into Data Analytics

 ---

 ## 👩‍💻 About Me

-I'm a finance and administration professional making a deliberate pivot into data analytics.
+I'm a Management and administration professional making a deliberate pivot into data analytics.
 With a strong foundation in numbers, reporting, and business operations, I'm now building the technical skills to turn raw data into decisions.

 I'm currently focused on mastering the full data analyst toolkit — SQL, Python, Power BI, and Tableau — through hands-on portfolio projects that solve real business problems.